-The perfect dessert for gin loving chocoholics!
-The incredible Gin Baker has combined two of our favourite things by creating an incredibly delicious chocolate and cranberry gin torte using August's Gin of the Month, Napue Gin.
+It’s international chocolate cake day on Sunday and we couldn’t let it go by with out sharing this perfect dessert for gin loving chocoholics!
+This wonderfully moist and GINdulgent recipe combines two of our favourite things by creating an incredibly delicious chocolate and cranberry gin torte! .
 Get those mixing bowls out and hit the kitchen because this boozy bake is one you seriously cannot miss out on!

 Chocolate and Cranberry Gin Torte

 When it comes to baking with gin, it can be very easy to lose the additional flavourif the flavours of the bake are too robust.
-Very much like producing gin, it is about finding that perfect balance that allows the flavours to envelop the tongue shine through individually.
-Fortunately though that isn’t always the case and every now and then a gin comes along with such a distinct flavour that it can withstand being paired with slightly richer, more intense flavours.
+Very much like producing craft gin, it is about finding that perfect balance that allows the flavours to envelop the tongue shine through individually.

 The sour, fruity pop that you get from cranberries work so well with dark chocolate and this Chocolate Torte recipe is perfect for marrying the two flavours.
 With a rich dark chocolate base, piercing cranberry tartness and intensely smooth, gin-spiked ganache, this is a sophisticated bake that is guaranteed to satisfy.
 Really, this is one flavour combination you have got to try!